Las Vegas Is One of the Most Competitive Hospitality Markets in the World

 What Slow Actually Costs You

-The relationship between page load speed and conversions is well documented.
+The relationship between page load speed and conversions is one of the most studied topics in web performance.

-According to Hostinger's 2025 website load time statistics, the average WordPress site loads in 13.25 seconds on mobile.
-According to Google's own mobile performance research, 53% of mobile users abandon a site that takes more than 3 seconds to load.
+Hostinger's 2025 website load time statistics put the average WordPress site at 13.25 seconds on mobile — 4.65 seconds slower than the cross-platform mobile average.
+Google's own mobile performance research found that 53% of mobile users abandon a site that takes more than 3 seconds to load.

-A Las Vegas restaurant with a 13-second mobile load time is not losing some potential reservations.
-It is losing the vast majority of mobile visitors before they ever see the menu.
+A Las Vegas restaurant with a 13-second mobile load time isn't losing some potential reservations.
+It's losing the overwhelming majority of mobile visitors before they ever see the menu.

 The Google Rankings Problem